Halifax Pilots

 The Port handles an almost unlimited variety of ships – some brought here for commercial shipping, some for international naval operations, some for exploration, and others for megaprojects, tourism, and fishing.
 The size and design of the ships ranges considerably as does their maneuverability and the ship handling techniques required to safely pilot these vessels.

-But there is definitely even more to Halifax including laden oil tankers up to Suezmax size carrying up to 1 million barrels of crude oil, and bulk carriers and self-unloaders of various sizes.
-Anchorage #1 accommodates Cape Size bulkers at 199,000 DWT and 17m draft for fueling and/or AGM Inspections.
-The Halifax pilots have even piloted the Erik Raude semi-submersible with 20.1m draft.
+But there is definitely more to Halifax.
+Laden oil tankers up to Suezmax size carrying up to 1 million barrels of crude oil, and bulk carriers and self-unloaders of various sizes.
+Anchorage #1 accommodates Cape Size bulkers at 199,000 DWT 17 m draft for fueling and/or AGM Inspections.
+The Halifax pilots have even piloted the Erik Raude Semi-submersible with 20.1 m draft.
 Other traffic includes ro/ro vessels and auto carriers and general cargo vessels.
 Halifax is a major port of call for cruise ships and it is always exciting when the newest and grandest ships make their inaugural calls.
 Also in the traffic mix are specialized shipping i.e. heavy lift and project cargo vessels, and tug and barge operations.
-As well, Jack-up drilling platforms, all foreign warships, aircraft carriers and submarines are piloted by Halifax pilots.
+As well, Jack-up drilling platforms, all foreign warships, aircraft carriers and submarines are all piloted by Halifax pilots.

 Halifax